 This institution is an equal opportunity provider and employer.

-NEW Community Eligibility Provision for all students this year!
+Community Eligibility Provision continues for all students this year!

-We are pleased to inform you Gilboa-Conesville CSD will be implementing a meal certification option available to schools participating in the National School Lunch and School Breakfast Programs for the 2023-2024 school year.
+We are pleased to inform you Gilboa-Conesville CSD continues to offer the meal certification option available to schools participating in the National School Lunch and School Breakfast Programs for the 2023-2024 school year.
 This program guarantees our students this option for the next two years.

 What does this mean for your child(ren) attending school?